Bolinas, California: Geography

 Bolinas sits at an elevation of 36 ft above sea level.
-It is bound on the northeast by Bolinas Lagoon and Kent Island, on the south by Bolinas Bay and Duxbury Point, on the southwest by the Pacific Ocean, and on the northwest by Point Reyes National Seashore.
-According to the United States Census Bureau, the CDP has a total area of 5.8 sqmi, all of it land.
+It is bordered on the northeast by Bolinas Lagoon and Kent Island, on the south by Bolinas Bay and Duxbury Point, on the southwest by the Pacific Ocean, and on the northwest by Point Reyes National Seashore.
+According to the United States Census Bureau, the CDP has a total area of 5.8 sqmi, all land.
 The GNIS has cited archaic alternate town-names, including "Ballenas", "Baulenas", "Baulings", and "Bawlines".

 Bolinas's downtown is located on the eastern side of town along Wharf Road, which ends at Bolinas Lagoon.
 The downtown buildings were mostly built between 1850 and 1920.
 Brighton Avenue connects downtown to the south-facing Brighton Beach.
 In the southeast corner of town is the Little Mesa.
 The Big Mesa, also known as the Gridded Mesa, lies to the west, with Agate Beach at its western end.
+Roughly 1.5 mi of that is the Bolinas Military Reservation.

 The community is known for its reclusive residents.
 It is only accessible via unmarked roads; any road sign along State Route 1 that points the way into town has been torn down by local residents, to the point where county officials offered a ballot measure to which the voters responded by stating a preference for no more signs.

 Bolinas lies west of the San Andreas Fault, which runs the length of Bolinas Lagoon and continues northward through Olema Valley and Tomales Bay.
-Bolinas and the Point Reyes peninsula are on the Pacific Plate, moving north relative to Stinson Beach and the North American Plate at an average rate of about 1 in per year.
+Bolinas and the Point Reyes peninsula are on the Pacific Plate, moving north relative to Stinson Beach and the North American Plate at an average rate of approximately 1 in per year.

 Point Reyes National Seashore borders Bolinas to the northwest.
 Duxbury Reef State Marine Conservation Area encompasses Bolinas' western shoreline.